 Combining HI along with commercial components to create integrated hybrid circuits gives space technology companies the best of both worlds.
 However, development of these designs can be challenging.
 Close collaboration between circuit design, fabrication and micro-e assembly is required to make everything work together in harmony.

-Benchmark Lark RF Technology partners with all types of space technology companies, from bold new startups to industry mainstays like NASA-JPL, to provide miniaturization solutions for challenging space applications.
-Our RF and High-Speed Design Center of Innovation combines circuit design and fabrication with micro-electronics, traditional SMT electronics assembly and complete testing under one roof for rapid iteration and problem-solving.
-We create 3-Dimensional Heterogeneous Integrated (3DHI) circuits with lines and spaces as small as 25 microns in 10+ layers of substrate, allowing space technology leaders to reduce the total number of components in a design.
+Benchmark partners with all types of space technology companies, from bold new startups to industry mainstays like NASA-JPL, to provide miniaturization solutions for challenging space applications.
+Our RF/Microwave & Microelectornics Center of Excellence combines circuit design and material expertise with micro-electronics, traditional SMT electronics assembly, and complete testing under one roof for rapid iteration and problem-solving.
+We design circuits with small lines and spaces allowing space technology leaders to reduce the total number of components in a design.
 Our micro-e capabilities allow us to embed commercial components, creating significant additional cost advantages.

 Technology constantly changes and new developments are being discovered every day.
 We love to learn and we are going to keep pushing the limits of technology to help our customers go where no person has gone before!